e271828e/Flight.jl/docs/notes/design/framework_spec.md

-**Totality is a precondition of starting, checked by the service.** A condition value is legitimately partial (fragments compose; trim iterations write subsets; capture-then-tweak patches leaves) — "every root slot covered" is not a property of conditions but of *application at boundary zero*. `init!` (and trim's commit, which runs the same boundary) compares the resolved plan's slot coverage against the `Build`'s `input_faces` before writing anything; a shortfall is one collected, declaration-ordered diagnostic (`UninitializedSlots`, a [§13.2](#132-diagnostics-structured-values-one-carrier-exception) kind) naming every uncovered face.
+**Totality is a precondition of starting, checked by the service.** A condition value is legitimately partial (fragments compose; trim iterations write subsets; capture-then-tweak patches leaves) — "every root slot covered" is not a property of conditions but of *every application that establishes a complete world over virgin stores*.
+That principle, not an enumeration, names the sites: `init!`, trim's setup application to freshly allocated scratch stores, and trim's commit through boundary zero ([§14.8](#148-the-trim-service-solver-seam-scratch-stores-commit-and-report)) — one class, one mechanism, one kind.
+Each compares the resolved plan's slot coverage against the `Build`'s `input_faces` before writing anything; a shortfall is one collected, declaration-ordered diagnostic (`UninitializedSlots`, a [§13.2](#132-diagnostics-structured-values-one-carrier-exception) kind) naming every uncovered face.
+Coverage is a *plan-level fact* — both operands are resolution-time data — so the check is one comparison and runs before any evaluation, not merely before any write.
 Pre-write means all-or-nothing: a rejected init leaves the sim exactly as it was, the same posture as failed trim.

 **The probe-value barrier is structural.** [§12.3](#123-probing-and-input-synthesis)'s `probe_value` synthesis (zero/false/first-enum/`T()`) exists so build-time probes can exercise code